 Keep it short and simple.

 Shorter domain names are much easier to remember, and it's very important that nothing about your domain name is confusing when spoken aloud.
 Imagine talking to a stranger about your business and telling them your site's URL.
 You don't want to have to clarify anything or spell anything out, and you don't want the person to forget your domain before they get a chance to visit your website.
 You may want to test your domain by saying it to friends and seeing if they can write it properly.
+For instance, a domain name such as thewardrobe.store is short, simple, and easy to remember and spell.

 It must be attention-grabbing and brandable.